gitReiko/snowballing_kingdoms_mod/README.md

+## Localization

+English, Беларуская

+There is a template for translation in the mod.
+You can translate the mod into another language.
+I can add your translation to the mod or you can make your own separate mod with translation.

 ## What is it?

 This mod adds new clans from pre-made templates to all kingdoms every 10 days if the kingdom has enough settlements.